fetchrobotics/docs/source/visualization.rst

 .. note::

    You will need a computer with ROS installed to properly communicate with the robot.
-Please consult the `ROS Wiki <http://wiki.ros.org/indigo/Installation>`_ for more information.
-We strongly suggest an Ubuntu machine with ROS Indigo installed.
+Please consult the `ROS Wiki <http://wiki.ros.org/melodic/Installation>`_ for more information.
+We strongly suggest an Ubuntu machine with ROS Melodic installed.

 You can now `manually set up your RVIZ visualization
 <http://gazebosim.org/tutorials?tut=drcsim_visualization&cat=drcsim#VisualizingtheRobotmodel>`_